cert-manager/website/content/en/docs/concepts/certificaterequest.md

 manage the logic and life cycle of `CertificateRequests`.

 ## Conditions
 `CertificateRequests` have a set of strongly defined conditions that should be used and relied upon by controllers or services to make decisions on what actions to take next on the resource.

+### Ready
-Each condition consists of the pair `Ready` - a boolean value, and `Reason` - a string.
+Each ready condition consists of the pair `Ready` - a boolean value, and `Reason` - a string.
 The set of values and meanings are as follows:

 | Ready | Reason  | Condition Meaning                                                                                                                                                                                                                               |
 | ----- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | False | Pending | The `CertificateRequest` is currently pending, waiting for some other operation to take place.
 This could be that the `Issuer` does not exist yet or the `Issuer` is in the process of issuing a certificate.                                   |
 | False | Failed  | The certificate has failed to be issued - either the returned certificate failed to be decoded or an instance of the referenced issuer used for signing failed.
 No further action will be taken on the `CertificateRequest` by it's controller. |
 | True  | Issued  | A signed certificate has been successfully issued by the referenced `Issuer`.                                                                                                                                                                   |

 ## UserInfo